GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-01-03-triggering-opal-workflows-on-publish.md

 }
 ```

+Keen observers may note that the controller is configured to accept both **text/plain** and **application/json** payloads.
+In practice, Content Graph webhooks can deliver requests with a **text/plain** MIME type, while tools such as HTTP files or Postman typically send payloads as **application/json**.
+Since standard C# model binding does not run for requests with a **text/plain** content type, the request body is read and deserialized manually within the controller.

-The result of this integration API is that content update actions for non-pages will be ignored and Opal will only recieve an instruction to run a workflow for publicly accessible pages with a provided URL in a simple payload:
+The end result of this integration API is that content update actions for non-pages will be ignored and Opal will only recieve an instruction to run a workflow for publicly accessible pages with a provided URL in a simple payload:

 ```JSON
 {